-In this presentation, Vinson & Elkins partners Devika Kornbacher and Jessica Heim will be joined by Lily Fang, Senior Director of Privacy at Juniper Networks, to discuss the key privacy challenges implicated in our modern virtual world and share how companies can tackle these critical developments without hindering their success in this accelerated digital transition.
+In this presentation, Vinson & Elkins partner Devika Kornbacher is joined by Lily Fang, Senior Director of Privacy at Juniper Networks, to discuss the key privacy challenges implicated in our modern virtual world and share how companies can tackle these critical developments without hindering their success in this accelerated digital transition.
 The program will include discussion of the following topics:

 - True meanings of and differences between cybersecurity and data privacy

 - The myriad of data privacy issues presented by the virtual workspace, including the risks involved for the company and management

 - Overview of evolving compliance landscape through a virtual workspace lens